Exploring neutrino masses, $(g-2)_{\mu, e}$ in type I+II seesaw in ${L^{}_e-L^{}_{\alpha}}$ gauge extended model: Introduction

-Structure of this paper is as follows.
-In Sec. \ref{sec:framework}, we discuss the model framework involving type (I+II) seesaw mechanism with $U(1)^{}_{L^{}_e - L^{}_j}$ gauge symmetry.
-In Sec. \ref{sec:model A}, we specifically discuss $U(1)^{}_{L^{}_e - L^{}_\tau}$ regarding the mass matrices (i.e. charged leptons and neutral leptons) generated using the gauge symmetry where neutrino mass matrix attains two zero $A_1$ texture.
-In addition to above, we show in Sec. \ref{sec:model B}, the framework achieved due to $U(1)^{}_{L^{}_e - L^{}_\mu}$, where neutrino mass matrix takes the form of two-zero $A_2$ texture.
-Proceeding further, in Sec. \ref{sec:numerical}, a numerical study between the observables of neutrino sector and the model input parameters is established for both the models.
-A brief discussion on the lepton flavor violation (LFV) pertaining to model A and model B is done in the Sec.\ref{sec:LFV} under the subsection (\ref{sec:LFV_tau}) and (\ref{sec:LFV_mu}) respectively.
-In Sec. \ref{sec:g-2} we show the recent results of muon $g-2$ obtained from our model and finally in Sec. \ref{sec:con}, we conclude our results.
+The structure of this paper is as follows: in Section \ref{sec:framework}, we present the model framework involving type-(I+II) seesaw mechanism with $U(1)^{}_{L^{}_e - L^{}_{\alpha}}$ gauge symmetry; in Section \ref{subsec:model A}, we specifically discuss the $U(1)^{}_{L^{}_e - L^{}_\tau}$ framework (model A) and its implications for the mass matrices (i.e., charged leptons and neutral leptons); in Section \ref{sec:model B}, we demonstrate model B, achieved by implementing $U(1)^{}_{L^{}_e - L^{}_\mu}$ symmetry; proceeding further, in Section \ref{sec:numerical}, a numerical study between the observables of the neutrino sector and the model input parameters is established for both models; Section \ref{test-model} describes the testing capability of our proposed models using future long-baseline experiments such as DUNE, P2SO, T2HK, and T2HKK; Section \ref{sec:g-2} presents an elaborative explanation on electron and muon $(g-2)$; finally, we conclude our results in Section \ref{sec:con}.